Coral Guardian: Protecting and Restoring Coral Reefs

 Since 2018 in the Mediterranean Sea, Coral Guardian and Coral Soul have enabled:

-3 times more fish in 3 years.
+Three times more fish in three years.

 2,000 kg of waste cleaned from the seabed.